konstantinos-p/FeTa_Fully_Connected/README.md

 # FeTa_Fully_Connected
 Experiments comparing FeTa and Hard Thresholding for fully connected architectures.
+We test fully connected architectures for three datasets Mnist, FashionMnist and Cifar10.